-We learned in last week's study (vv.
-39–53) that Peter boasted in the flesh that he'd follow Jesus to his death if necessary.
+We learned in last week's study of 22:39–53 in which Peter boasted in the flesh that he'd follow Jesus to his death if necessary.
 In his spirit he meant it, but in the first trial after saying it — at Jesus' arrest when Peter used his sword — our Lord had to point out that his flesh was weak.
 Peter is a focal point also in today's passage, this time his mouth is his sword.
 The story of his verbal denials is recorded in Scripture to underscore two significant facts: (1) the weakness and sinfulness of even the most prominent saints, and (2) the greatness and abundance of God's love and grace toward those who fail.
 For those of us who "walk with the Lord," this story warns us to take heed, lest we fall.
 For those of us who've fallen, the story holds out the hope of pardon through God's abundant grace, so long as we return to him.
 Remember this: Even when you fail the Lord badly, you'll be pardoned so long as you repent.
 God will restore you and use you again in his service.

 Peter Followed at a Distance (vv.
 54b–55)

 In v.
 54b (see below), Luke uses the Greek word akoloutheo for the word "followed," meaning "to follow as a disciple," suggesting that Peter continued to follow at a distance as Jesus was marched to the high priest's house.
 Peter put himself in danger because he'd been a disciple who'd been following Jesus for three years, and he wasn't stopping now.